2021 Granite State Health and Wellness Campaign

 As we continue to experience unspeakable loss as a society, we see a public health system tried like never before.
 At New Futures, we’re not interested in building back to where things were before the pandemic and the protests for racial equity.
 We’re placing health equity at the forefront of everything we do to ensure all Granite Staters have a fair and just opportunity to be as healthy as possible.

-The full House of Representatives passed their State Budget proposal, HB 1 (by a 205-178 vote) and HB 2 (200-181).
+In April, the full House of Representatives passed their State Budget proposal, HB 1 (by a 205-178 vote) and HB 2 (200-181).
+View our full statement here.
 As proposed, this budget would fail to invest sufficiently in critical areas like Family Resource Centers and primary prevention programs, tobacco prevention and cessation, and student loan repayment for healthcare professionals, among other areas.
 Further, the budget includes harmful provisions to abolish the enforcement division of the NH Liquor Commission, to defund essential reproductive health providers, and to ban dissemination of certain ‘divisive concepts’ like unconscious bias related to sex and race that are critical to addressing public health disparities across our state.
-View our full statement here.
+Read more about our concerns here.

 The State Budget Process

 New Hampshire lawmakers are in the process of crafting the state budget for Fiscal Years 2022 and 2023.
 To start, Governor Sununu released his budget proposal to the Legislature in February.
 Members of the House Finance Committee worked with state agencies to review the Governor’s proposal and assess program needs.
 The Finance Committee developed and approved its own budget proposal, it moved on to a vote in the full House of Representatives.
 Now, the budget proposal moves over to the state Senate for action.
 A final budget, approved by both the House and Senate, will go to the Governor’s desk for approval by July 1.

 - For more on the process, watch our full Budget Advocacy Training.